CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 | incomplete_third_party_proprietary_only | The relationship is incomplete.
 Only relationships for third-party components, services, or their dependencies are represented, limited specifically to those that are proprietary.      |
 | incomplete_third_party_opensource_only  | The relationship is incomplete.
 Only relationships for third-party components, services, or their dependencies are represented, limited specifically to those that are opensource.       |
 | unknown                                 | The relationship may be complete or incomplete.
 This usually signifies a 'best-effort' to obtain constituent components, services, or dependencies but the completeness is inconclusive. |

+## Formulation Assurance and Verification
+CycloneDX can describe declared and observed formulations for reproducibility throughout the product lifecycle of components and services.
+This advanced capability provides transparency into how components were made, how a model was trained, or how a service was created or deployed.
+Generally, the formulation is externalized from the SBOM into a dedicated Manufacturing
+Bill of Material (MBOM).
+The SBOM references the MBOM that describes the environment, configuration, tools, and all other considerations necessary to replicate a build with utmost precision.
+This capability allows other parties to independently verify inputs and outputs from a build which can increase the software's assurance.

 <div style="page-break-after: always; visibility: hidden">
 \newpage